 Love volunteering, but want to make an even bigger difference?
 You could shape the future of a charity or non-profit you love, as a volunteer board member.
 There are hundreds of vacancies across the country, in different areas from healthcare and disability advocacy to employment services and community arts.

 Your next steps

 Ready to kick off your career (or side gig) in governance?
-Monarch Institute’s BSB52315 Diploma of Governance is an effective way to learn from experienced board members and executives who’ve already been where you want to go.
-Check out the course page and get in touch with one of our friendly course consultants today.
+Monarch’s governance series is an effective way to learn from experienced board members and executives who’ve already been where you want to go.